-I am a first year PhD candidate and a part of the Leeds-York NERC Doctoral Training Partnership.
+I am a first year PhD researcher and a part of the NERC SPHERES Doctoral Training Partnership.

-I am a social scientist by training but have an interdisciplinary research focus.
-My background is in social and environmental studies, from which I gained theoretical perspectives that I am now applying within human dimensions of biodiversity conservation.
+I am a social scientist by training but have an interdisciplinary research focus, applied within human dimensions of biodiversity conservation.
 I have worked with and researched conservation related topics for the past five years.
 This has spanned several countries, organisations and projects such as monitoring of jaguar populations in Costa Rica, rewilding of large mammals in Argentina, studying impacts of biodiversity conservation on the Sustainable Development Goals through Cambridge Conservation Initiative and environmental education and management at Nordens Ark in Sweden.

 My research project is centered around human-carnivore interactions in European landscapes and the social-ecological systems that determine them.
-I am studying the dynamics between returning large carnivore populations (mainly wolf and bear), managing authorities and local communities in northern Spain.
+I am studying the dynamics between returning large carnivore populations (mainly wolf and brown bear), managing authorities and local communities in northern Spain.
 The emphasis of the project is to explore pathways to coexistence, the factors that enable mutual adaptation and how these can be reinforced.
-I will draw on perspectives and theories from both natural and social sciences and use quantitative and qualitative methods to conduct my analysis.
+I will draw on perspectives and theories from both natural and social sciences, using mainly qualitative methods to conduct my analysis.

 - Human-carnivore conflict and coexistence

 - Conservation governance

 - Political ecology and social justice approaches to conservation